 The best advice is to keep one's CBD Tincture in its container and tightly close the cap.
 It is due to invisible molecules in the air that act on CBD and degrades the plant's cannabinoids.
 One of them is oxygen.
 To avoid losing the flavor of your CBD Tincture, keep it in an airtight container that you properly close after each use.

 In rare instances, CBD products might spoil before their said expiry date.
 It may be due to pure packaging or poor product handling while being transported.
 One can check for the following signs to check if the CBD is still viable for use or has spoilt.

-CBD oil can appear clear, white, dark brown, or dark green depending on the hemp extract and carrier oil used.
+Sublingual CBD Oil Drops can appear clear, white, dark brown, or dark green depending on the hemp extract and carrier oil used.
 If the carrier oil is MCT coconut oil, it may be cloudy, especially if kept in a cool place.
 When the oil becomes chunky or brown at room temperature, it may indicate that the CBD is beginning to degrade.
 Examine the liquid in the light for any irregularities, such as cloudiness at room temperature.

 CBD is an organic product, and as such, it is susceptible to degradation and eventually expires over time.
-Most CBD oils last between eighteen and twenty months, whereas CBD tinctures have the longest shelf life.
+Most CBD Oil Drops last between eighteen and twenty months, whereas CBD tinctures have the longest shelf life.
 It is important to store CBD products away from sunlight, sources of heat, away from humidity, and far from children to avoid accidental ingestion.

 Enter our weekly prize draw to win cool prizes from our store!